raspdevpy/ccdoc/guide/CodeReferences/ref.v2_components.md

 	{separator:...}
 }
 ```
-* total number of components (i.e container, text...) cannot exceed 40 in the whole message
+* Total number of components (i.e container, text...) cannot exceed 40 in the entire message
-* container can hold up to 40 components (i.e text, gallery,...) as max.
+* Containers can hold up to 40 components (i.e text, gallery,...) at max.
-* total text content length in the message should be at max of 4000
+* Total text content length in the message cannot exceed 4000

-#### section structure
+#### Section structure
-section allow you to add a text + image + button together in inside the container, a section should contain at least one text and one accessory (image or button).
+Section allows you to add a text + image + button together inside a container.
+A section should contain at least one text and one accessory (image or button).
+If you are putting this inside a container and want *only* the thumbnail to be a spoiler, use {spoiler:yes} inside the section.
-the structure is:
+The structure is:
 ```
 {section:
 	{text: any text inside the section}
 	{thumbnail/thumb: an image URL to show inside the section}
 	{button:Name:color:emoji:id:new line (yes/no):disabled (yes/no)}
+	{spoiler:yes/no}
 }
 ```

-#### gallery structure
+#### Gallery structure
-gallery, allows you to show multiple images together like a gallery, up to 10 images.
+Gallery allows you to show multiple images together like a gallery.
+Supports up to 10 images for each gallery component.
 the structure is:
 ```
 {gallery: